lampepfl/progfun-wiki/EclipseTutorial.md

 ## Running Tests inside Eclipse

 You can easily execute the test suites directly inside eclipse.
-Simply navigate ot source file of the test suite in `src/test/scala`, right-click on it and select "Run As" - "JUnit Test".
+Simply navigate to source file of the test suite in `src/test/scala`, right-click on it and select "Run As" - "JUnit Test".

 The JUnit window will display the result of each individual test.